Gynura Herb Inhibits Herpes Simplex

-The team of researchers, from Thailand’s Mahidol University, Germany’s Freiburg University and Australia’s Monash University, conducted a series of experiments with the herb Gynura procumbens – which is also called African mistletoe – first in the laboratory, and then with a clinical (human) trial.
+The team of researchers, from Thailand’s Mahidol University, Germany’s Freiburg University and Australia’s Monash University, conducted a series of experiments with the Gynura herb – also called African mistletoe.
+The first tests began in the laboratory, and the success of the herb led to a clinical (human) trial.

 The scientists tested several extracts of Gynura, and found that an ethanol extract of the crushed plant parts inhibited the replication of HSV-1 and HSV-2 viruses among the cells.